getify/You-Dont-Know-JS/types-grammar/ch1.md

 +undefined;             // NaN
 ```

-All such invalid operations (mathematical or numeric) produce the special `number` value called `NaN`.
+All such invalid operations (mathematical or coercive/numeric) produce the special `number` value called `NaN`.

 The historical root of "NaN" (including from the IEEE-754[^IEEE754] specification) is as an acronym for "Not a Number".
 Unfortunately, that meaning produces confusion, since `NaN` is *absolutely* a `number`.